 The trivia items below may give away important plot points.

-Roger Moore hated the end scene with Margaret Thatcher.
-He felt it didn't suit the seriousness of the rest of the film.
+Roger Moore hated the final scene with Margaret Thatcher.
+He felt it didn't suit the serious tone of the rest of the film.
 He also didn't like getting a clue about the ATAC from a parrot.
-Moore thought that's the type of silliness he usually got accused of.
+Moore thought it the type of silliness his Bond films were usually criticized for being.

 Roger Moore was not happy about the scene where he cold-bloodedly kills Locque by pushing his teetering car off a cliff.
 Although Moore acknowledged that this was a Bond thing to do, he didn't feel that it was a Roger Moore Bond thing to do.
 Michael G. Wilson also added that he and Richard Maibaum, along with John Glen, toyed with other ideas surrounding that scene, but ultimately everyone, even Moore, agreed to do the scene as originally written.